EwanColquhoun/loadsheet-planner/README.md

 1. Select a, b or c to choose the aircraft you are going to load.
 2. Input the fuel figure (in kg) that has been passed to you by the Flight crew.
 3. Input the passenger numbers (adult/children) that has been passed to you by the Airline.
+4. Input the cargo quantity (in kg) that has been requested by the Airline.
-4. The Loadsheet Planner calculates the aircraft's underload.
+5. The Loadsheet Planner will check that the weights are all within the prescribed limits.
-5. If you have an underload, you can input the amount of cargo you require.
+    If not it will give the user an option to alter some of the load.
 6. The loadsheet prints automatically on completion of the above steps.
 Currently it prints to the app interface.
 7. The user is then given an option to load another flight or exit.